w314/notes/javaNotes/javaBasics.md

 > What steps would you take to debug your program if runs, but gives you the wrong results?

+> If there was an error in the console when you tried to run your program, how would you debug?

 ## Errors & Exceptions

 > What is the difference between an Error and an Exception?